*Note: This article was originally written in 2012.

-Man, did those Trojans get punked or what?
-(Maybe they should’ve taken a better look at that gift-horse.)
+Maybe they should’ve taken a better look at that gift-horse?
 I guess the moral here is a bit obvious, don’t take candy from strangers, or something like that?

 Some say Helen of Troy hid out in Egypt for the remainder of her days.
 According to Virgil’s spin-off, “The Aeneid”, the surviving Trojans that retreated their fallen city, fled to what is now modern-day Italy, and eventually founded the city of Rome.